deepikaananth/deepikaananth.github.io/posts/2015-08-12-Monte-Carlo-approximation-of-the-n-ellipse.markdown

 But, not all curves can be converted into such a parametric form, and so they cannot be integrated in order to analytically compute the area they enclose.
 And in such cases, numerical alternatives must be considered.
 For polygons, even non-convex, a <a href="#triangulation">**divide and conquer**$^*$</a> approach usually does it.

-So, what about smooth curves like the n-ellipse?
+So, what about smooth curves like the n-ellipse that cannot be parameterized?
 Thats' when I had the idea of using the Monte Carlo simulation to approximate the area of the n-ellipse.
 The steps I took are explained in order below along with snippets of code.